samswag01/calculator/README.md

 - Supports interaction with keyboard.
 - The UI support bracket (), by clicking on switch to toggle bracket mode.
 - Dynamically give correct answers while entering expressions.
-- Made it very hard (impossible?) to enter invalid operators.
+- Made it very hard (impossible?) to unintentionally enter an invalid expression.
 - Clicking on switch on calculator panel toggle bracket mode, this replaces . and % with ( and ).

 ## Notes
-- The calculator we were asked to implement is a much simpler one but I decided to up the complexity and build a functional clone of my mobile phone's inbuilt calculator.
+- The calculator we were asked to implement is a much more simpler one but I decided to up the complexity and build a functional clone of my mobile phone's inbuilt calculator.

 ## Navigation
 - helper.js contains helper methods used in app.js and other places.
-- mediator.js acts as a middle man between user input and the screen, it determines what and what does not go on the screen.
+- mediator.js acts as a middle man between user input, the parsing algorithm, and the screen, it determines what and what does not go on the screen.
 - screen.js contains an object representing the screen.
 - parser.js contains the shunting yard algorithm.
 - app.js which is the main interface of the app.